-- Tell the class that Kiri says that using her method, she can see a short cut way of counting the number of matchsticks needed to make a 10-triangle path.
-Get them to write down, using pictures to help them explain, what Kiri’s short cut method might be.
+- Tell the class that Kiri says that using her method, she can see a short cut way of counting the number of matches needed to make a 10-triangle path.
+Get them to write down, using pictures support their explanation, what Kiri’s short cut method might be.

-Using Kiri’s Rule, how many matchsticks will be needed to make a 20-triangle path?
+Using Kiri’s Rule, how many matches will be needed to make a 20-triangle path?

-How big a path can Kiri make with 201 matchsticks?
+Reverse the problem by asking: How big a path can Kiri make with 201 matches?

-- Kiri’s friend Jamie arranged his matchsticks differently.
+- Kiri’s friend Jamie arranged his matches differently.
 His pictures looked like this:

 What is Jamie’s Rule?